Far North Queensland: New Arrivals in the Far North

 Oppression of the Traditional Owners in Far North Queensland

-The early European arrivals to Far North Queensland had no understanding of the history of Aboriginal and Torres Strait Islander people or their place in the landscape.
+The early European arrivals to Far North Queensland had no understanding of the history of Aboriginal and Torres Strait Islander people or their place on country.
 Inhabitants of the area for thousands of years, they were more than occupiers of the land.
 They were part of the landscape in a way that the new arrivals could never comprehend.
 Their movements across the region gave them access to the natural bounty they needed to maintain health and nutrition, and the land they needed to maintain their stories and ancient cultural practices.

 In Edmonton, the Aboriginal inhabitants, later to be recognised as the traditional owners, were the Yidinji people.
 As with all Aboriginal people, their relationship with the land had evolved over thousands of years.
 They considered themselves part of the land and the land to be part of them.
 This connection was not just practical, it was deeply spiritual.